 - heart failure

 - excessive vomiting

-- metabolic alkalosis (when your tissues are too basic or alkaline)
+- metabolic alkalosis, which happens when your tissues are too basic (or alkaline)

-- respiratory acidosis (when your lungs cannot remove enough carbon dioxide from your body)
+- respiratory acidosis, which happens when your lungs can’t remove enough carbon dioxide from your body

-- Addison’s disease (when the adrenal glands in which sit atop your kidneys do not produce enough of the hormones that are essential to maintaining normal electrolyte balance)
+- Addison’s disease, which happens when the adrenal glands that sit on top of your kidneys don’t make enough of the hormones you need to maintain a normal electrolyte balance

 Your follow-up will depend on whether your blood test indicates an abnormally high or low blood chloride level.
-Electrolyte abnormalities unassociated with serious underlying heart, kidney or liver disease can usually be corrected by avoiding certain drugs that may interfere with absorption of these essential substances.
-Your doctor should be informed of all medications or drugs you take (prescribed or over-the-counter) and he or she will advise you of which medications you must discontinue.
+You can usually correct electrolyte abnormalities that aren’t associated with serious underlying heart, kidney, or liver disease by avoiding certain drugs that may interfere with the absorption of essential substances.

-The more serious health conditions—such as heart, kidney, or liver disease—can be related to abnormal blood chloride levels and early medical intervention may improve the prognosis in these cases.
+More serious health conditions, such as heart, kidney, or liver disease, can be related to abnormal blood chloride levels.
+Early medical intervention may improve the outlook in these cases.
 Be sure to follow your doctor’s treatment recommendations.